BayAreaMetro/transit-passenger-surveys/data.md

 # Data and Reports

-Below you'll find some links to access aggregate summaries of data collected and consultant reports for completed surveys.
+Below you'll find some links to access aggregate summaries of survey data and also consultant reports for completed survey efforts.

 CONTENTS